joseehilton147/joseehilton147/README.md

 ### 📈 Learning & Development Projects

--   **[Alfredo - MCP Orchestration Maestro](https://github.com/joseehilton147/Alfredo)**: A conceptual development workflow orchestrator designed to unify context from multiple sources (Jira, GitHub, Figma) into a single operation with LLMs via the Model Context Protocol (MCP).
-The objective is to apply **Clean Architecture** and **DDD** to automate requirement analysis and technical design, aiming to drastically reduce manual interactions in the development lifecycle.
+-   **[Alfredo - MCP Orchestration Maestro](https://github.com/joseehilton147/Alfredo)**: A conceptual development workflow orchestrator designed to unify context from multiple sources (Jira, GitHub, Figma) into a single operation with LLMs via **Model Context Protocol (MCP)**.
+Built with **Clean Architecture** and **DDD** to create intelligent and integrated workflows.

+-   **[Task Status Checker](https://github.com/joseehilton147/task-status-checker)**: Zero-dependency asynchronous task state manager using the file system.
+Designed for **AI Agent** orchestration and automated workflows, with integrated **MCP** server capabilities.
+Provides real-time task status tracking and JSON-based persistence in `.alfredo/tasks/` directory.

+-   **Alfredo Agents**: Specialized collection of AI agents that work within the Alfredo ecosystem.
+These agents handle domain-specific tasks and integrate with the **MCP** orchestration layer for intelligent automation.
+Private repository focused on AI-assisted development workflows.

 -   **[Frases Espíritas](https://github.com/joseehilton147/frases-espiritas)**: A content management system (CMS) with a decoupled architecture.
 The RESTful API, built with **Spring Boot** and **Java 17**, provides CRUD and search operations for managing quotes, using PostgreSQL as the database.
 The administrative frontend is a reactive application built with **Next.js** and **Tailwind CSS**.
 The project is fully containerized with **Docker** and orchestrated via **Docker Compose** to simplify development and production environments.